10 Snakes That Detach Their Tail

 Source: iNaturalist user Daniel Pineda Vera – CC BY 4.0

-Most snakes would rather not lose their tail, but if the alternative is a frenzied burrowing owl, then there is no alternative, particularly when the owl looks way larger from the snake’s perspective, probably the size of a large cow for a human.
+Most snakes would rather not lose their tail, but if the alternative is a frenzied burrowing owl, then there is no alternative.
 The Guatemala neckband snake (Scaphiodontophis annulatus) is a tail detacher from Central America, which lives in pristine forests with dense undergrowth.
-It’s greatly feared by brown forest skinks, its main prey, yet those reptiles have no idea that the neckband snake has enemies it fears itself.
+It’s greatly feared by brown forest skinks, its main prey, yet the Guatemala neckband snake also has mortal enemies of its own.

 This species has so much fear for eagles and hawks that it will snap off its own precious tail to avoid their clutches.
 It does so cleanly and efficiently.
-Not only do Scaphiodontophis annulatus lose little blood, but they suffer no shock to their system, no stunned expression – they just slither off without interruption.
+Not only do Guatemala neckband snakes lose little blood, but they suffer no shock to their system, no stunned expression – they just slither off without interruption.

 A study found that 70% of Guatemala neckband snakes in one forest had their tails missing.
 Exactly how many millions of years ago this trick began is unknown.
-The more logical thing would have been for snakes to evolve an extremely spiky tail which is agonising for birds to touch.
-This tail would deter birds without the snake even doing anything, like the spikes of a hedgehog.
-Somehow though, nature never managed this feat.
-It’s possible that a super spiky tail would get snagged on undergrowth constantly and prevent them from moving forward smoothly.
-Instead, they went down the painful route of snapping their tails off.
+The more logical thing would have been for snakes to evolve an extremely spiky tail, similarly to a hedgehog, which would be extremely painful for birds to touch.
+Somehow though, no snake has ever managed this.
+Perhaps this is a future evolution to watch out for in snakes.

 9 Eastern ribbon snake